Katie McNamee-Oliver's Piano Studio

 Catherine, Peter, and Mark are master pianists and master teachers, and I am so fortunate to have been able to study with each of them.
 In addition to my private study, I studied music with an emphasis in piano performance at Moorpark College for two years.
 Before completing my undergraduate work at UC San Diego, where I majored in psychology, I spent a semester abroad in Ghana, devoting quite a bit of my time there to learning traditional West African Music.

 My academic studies over the past two decades have included both music and psychology.
-For much of my life I have wanted to pursue a career in each of these fields, and my interest in both grows and changes over time.
 The result has been a rich study of both music and of psychology.
 I often find myself combining knowledge from both fields when teaching.

 Aside from teaching piano, as a musician I have worked as an accompanist for singers and for a children's choir.
 I've performed at private parties and events.
 I even taught preschool music for a short time...so cute!